sholsapp/timer/README.md

 A countdown timer counts down from the specified `step` parameter.
 While counting down, it is possible to reset the timer.

-If the count down timer expires, i.e., if `step` many nanoseconds expires, the `timed_out` condition variable is signalled.
+If the count down timer expires, i.e., if the duration `step` expires, the `timed_out` condition variable is signalled.

 # usage